July lending figures

 In the last few years we have seen a change in the working patterns of those involved in house purchases so very few Lawyer offices now close for the whole of the August this has allowed for completions to happen more smoothly and may have taken some pressure off the month of July.

-The average interest rate dropped in July from 2.79% to 2.76%.
+The average interest rate for mortgages in Spain dropped in July from 2.79% to 2.76%.
 Whilst very marginal the trend downwards has now been the case for over 12 months.

 The average loan term was 24 years and fixed rates as a mortgage product type bounced back up a bit in the month constituting over 38% of all completions.